Honoré IV, Prince of Monaco

 The French Army during the Russian Campaign, 1812; Credit – Wikipedia

 In 1804, Napoleon crowned himself Emperor of the French.
-Honoré IV could not adapt to the new French society and for the most part, remained an outsider.
+Honoré IV could not adapt to the new French society and remained an outsider.
 Because of a lack of funds, he needed to sell his family’s Paris and Normandy homes.
 Surprisingly, Honoré IV’s health improved and he joined the French Army.
 He was wounded during Napoleon’s Russian Campaign, lost the use of one arm, and was sent back to Paris.

 After Napoleon’s defeat in 1814 and the Bourbon Restoration which saw Louis XVIII, a younger brother of the beheaded King Louis XVI, become King of France, Florestan’s uncle Joseph petitioned King Louis XVIII to restore the Principality of Monaco to the Grimaldi family.
 Florestan’s father Honoré IV finally became Sovereign Prince of Monaco in 1814.
 The independence of Monaco lasted for only one year.
 In 1815, the Congress of Vienna, an international diplomatic conference that reconstituted the European political order after the downfall of Napoleon I, declared that Monaco would be a protectorate of the Kingdom of Sardinia.